Nevada Workers' Compensation FAQ

 What if I was injured while working from home?

-Remote work injuries can be covered if they occur while performing job duties during work hours.
-You'll need to prove the injury happened during work-related activities.
-Document the circumstances immediately and report the injury to your employer following normal procedures.
+Remote work injuries can be covered if they happen while you are performing work duties during normal working hours.
+Document the circumstances immediately, note exactly what you were doing and when, and report the injury to your employer using the standard procedure.

 Nevada covers work-related mental health conditions in certain circumstances.
-First responders can file claims for post-traumatic stress from witnessing traumatic events.
-Other workers may qualify if they can prove their mental health condition directly resulted from workplace trauma or extreme work-related stress.
+Under NRS § 617.440, first responders can file claims for post-traumatic stress disorder (PTSD) resulting from witnessing traumatic events on duty.
+Other workers may qualify if they can demonstrate that their condition directly resulted from a specific workplace trauma or extreme work-related stress.

-Can I file a claim if I'm an independent contractor?
+Can I file a claim if I am classified as an independent contractor?

-This depends on your actual work relationship, not just how you're classified on paper.
-Many workers labeled as "independent contractors" are actually employees under Nevada law and entitled to workers' compensation benefits.
-The determination depends on factors like who controls your work schedule, provides tools and equipment, and directs how tasks are performed.
-Becker & Vail LLC can help analyze your employment status.
+Your actual work relationship controls, not your job title or contract language.
+Many workers labeled “independent contractors” qualify as employees under Nevada law based on who controls work schedules, provides tools, and directs how tasks are performed.
+Becker & Vail LLC can evaluate your classification.

-Can I file a claim for an injury that happened gradually over time?
+Can I file a claim for an injury that developed gradually over time?

 Yes.
-Occupational diseases and repetitive stress injuries are covered under Nevada workers' compensation.
-These claims require different filing procedures and may have extended deadlines compared to acute injuries.
-Examples include carpal tunnel syndrome, hearing loss, respiratory conditions from workplace exposure, and back injuries from repetitive lifting.
+Occupational diseases and repetitive stress injuries are covered under NRS Chapter 617.
+These claims include carpal tunnel syndrome, hearing loss from workplace noise, respiratory conditions from chemical exposure, and back injuries from repetitive lifting.
+Deadlines and filing procedures differ from acute injury claims.

-You still have rights under Nevada workers' compensation law.
-Your immigration status generally cannot be used to deny legitimate benefits for workplace injuries.
-Nevada's workers' compensation system protects all workers injured on the job, regardless of citizenship status.
+Your immigration status cannot be used to deny you workers’ compensation benefits for a workplace injury.
+Nevada’s workers’ compensation laws protect all workers injured on the job, regardless of citizenship or documentation status.

-How long do I have to file a workers' comp claim in Nevada?
+How long do I have to file a workers’ compensation claim in Nevada?

 You must report your injury to your employer within 7 days of the accident.
-The medical portion (Form C-4) must be filed within 90 days of your injury or when you first noticed symptoms of an occupational disease.
-Missing these deadlines can result in denial of your entire claim.
-Time is critical, don't delay.
+The treating physician’s report (Form C-4) must then be filed with the insurer within 90 days of the injury or first onset of an occupational disease.
+These deadlines are set by NRS § 616C.020.
+Missing either deadline can result in full denial of your claim.

 What happens if I miss the filing deadline?

-Missing deadlines can be fatal to your claim.
-Nevada courts rarely grant extensions, even for legitimate reasons.
-However, there may be exceptions in cases of delayed discovery of occupational diseases or if your employer prevented you from filing.
-Contact Becker & Vail LLC immediately if you're concerned about deadlines.
+Nevada courts rarely grant extensions.
+However, exceptions may exist for delayed discovery of occupational diseases, or if your employer actively prevented you from filing.
+Contact Becker & Vail LLC immediately if you are concerned about a missed deadline, earlier action gives you more options.

-Yes, report all workplace injuries to your employer within 7 days, even if they seem minor.
-Some injuries worsen over time or have delayed symptoms.
-Early reporting creates a clear record and protects your rights if complications develop later.
+Yes.
+Report every workplace injury to your employer within 7 days, even if it seems minor.
+Some injuries worsen over time or produce delayed symptoms.
+Early reporting creates an official record and protects your right to benefits if complications develop later.

 How long will my medical treatment be covered?

-Can I change doctors if I'm unhappy with my treatment?
+Can I change doctors if I am unhappy with my treatment?

-You can request a different doctor from your employer's approved provider list.
-If you have legitimate concerns about your medical care quality, we can help advocate for better treatment options or specialist referrals.
-Document any issues with your current treatment.
+You may request a different physician from the approved provider list.
+If you have concerns about your care quality, Becker & Vail LLC can help advocate for specialist referrals or a change in treating physician.

 What if I need to see a specialist?

-Your treating physician can refer you to specialists as needed for your work-related injury.
-The insurance company must authorize and pay for necessary specialist care.
-If they deny a specialist referral you believe is necessary, this can be appealed.
+Your primary treating physician can refer you to specialists as needed.
+The insurance company must authorize and pay for medically necessary specialist care.
+A denial of a specialist referral can be contested through the Nevada Division of Industrial Relations appeals process.

 How much compensation can I receive?

-Nevada uses specific formulas based on your average weekly wage, injury severity, and disability rating.
-For injuries occurring during the year beginning July 1, 2024, the maximum temporary total disability benefit is $5,630.43 per month.
-Benefits can include medical costs, wage replacement, and permanent disability compensation.
+Nevada uses formulas based on your average weekly wage and disability rating.
+For injuries occurring during the year beginning July 1, 2024, the maximum temporary total disability (TTD) benefit is $5,630.43 per month.
+Benefits may include medical costs, wage replacement, and permanent disability compensation under NRS Chapter 616C.

 What if I can work but earn less due to my injury?

-You may qualify for temporary partial disability (TPD) benefits if you return to work but earn less than your pre-injury wages due to work restrictions.
-TPD pays two-thirds of the difference between your pre-injury wages and current earnings, subject to a 24-month cap.
+You may qualify for temporary partial disability (TPD) benefits.
+TPD pays two-thirds of the difference between your pre-injury wages and your current reduced earnings, subject to a 24-month cap.

-If your injury results in permanent impairment, you may receive permanent partial disability (PPD) or permanent total disability (PTD) benefits.
-The amount depends on your disability rating, which is determined by a doctor using standardized medical guidelines.
+If your injury causes permanent impairment, you may qualify for permanent partial disability (PPD) or permanent total disability (PTD) benefits.
+The amount is based on a disability rating assigned by a physician using standardized AMA medical guidelines.

 Will filing a claim hurt my job security?

-Nevada law prohibits employers from retaliating against workers who file legitimate workers' compensation claims.
-If you face retaliation such as termination, demotion, or harassment, you may have additional legal remedies available beyond your workers' comp benefits.
+Nevada law prohibits employer retaliation against workers who file legitimate workers’ compensation claims under NRS § 616D.120.
+Termination, demotion, or harassment after filing may entitle you to additional legal remedies beyond your workers’ comp benefits.

-Can my employer make me use sick leave or vacation time?
+Can my employer require me to use sick leave or vacation time?

-Your employer cannot require you to use personal sick leave or vacation time for work-related injuries covered by workers' compensation.
-You're entitled to workers' comp benefits, and your personal time off should remain available for non-work-related needs.
+No. Your employer cannot require you to exhaust personal leave for a work-related injury covered by workers’ compensation.
+Your PTO remains available for non-work-related needs.

 What if my employer pressures me not to file a claim?